DadCooksDinner

 Notes

-• If you don’t want to mess with individual serving bags, get a big bag of Doritos and serve in bowls.
-Start with a base of Doritos, crush them a bit, and build from there.
-It won’t look as impressive, but it tastes just as good.
+• No single-serve bags of Doritos: If you don't want to mess with individual serving bags, get a big bag of Doritos and serve them in bowls.
+Start with a base of Doritos, crush them a bit, and pile on the taco meat and toppings.
+It won't look as impressive, but it tastes just as good.

 What do you think?